Craving bread on a gluten-free diet? No need to settle for less than the best! Learn to make your own gluten-free dairy-free french bread. |

 Gluten-free dough is wetter and stickier than dough made with all-purpose flour, so the day's humidity won't affect the outcome of the bread either.

-Since a French-bread pan is made to bake 2 loaves,
+Since a French-bread pan is made to bake 2 loaves, you can divide the recipe in half or thirds to make smaller sandwich buns. |

 The best news is this: